 What we are doing

-Our core business is inextricably linked to nature and well-functioning ecosystems.
 We produce and source over 100 ingredients from around 60 countries to create our iconic brands, including key ingredients (wheat, barley, cane, beet, grapes, agave) and other flavouring ingredients that give our products their unique taste (coffee, coconut, star anise, juniper, orange, gentian…).

 Our Commitments